Chief Marketing Officer (CMO) Resume Guide

 Understanding the Big Picture

-Job hunting at the Chief Marketing Officer level is a different beast compared to lower-level searches, but your resume is still the top sales tool you will use to get that coveted interview.
-Even if you are best friends with the CEO, you will have to present your resume to Human Resources and you want to impress from the start.
+Job hunting at the Marketing Executive level requires different tactics than lower-level searches, but your resume is still the top sales tool you will use to get that coveted interview.
+Even if you are best friends with the CEO, you will still have to get your resume through applicant tracking systems (ATS) and human resources representatives, and you want to impress from the start.

-Let go of the notion that your resume is a listing of your previous jobs.
-It should be the story of your growth and success as a master marketer.
-It explains to prospective employers how you are going to help grow their business with your marketing talents by showing them what you have already achieved.
+Let go of the notion that your resume is simply a listing of your previous jobs.
+Instead, it should be a career success story about your growth and achievements as a master marketer.
+It explains to prospective employers how you are going to help grow their business with your marketing talents by showing them what you have already accomplished.
+Keep in mind that a resume is no longer a static snapshot of what you’ve done.
+Today’s resumes are an evolving document that targets each job on your wish list.

-At the highest level, you need a resume that:
+At the most basic level, you need a resume that:

 - Allows for easy scanning with clear organization and plenty of white space